 New to the oil and gas business?
 Is it falling apart?

-While NatResPro only finds job positions for industry professionals with at least five years of experience, we have one eye on the future.
+While NatResPro got designed for industry professionals with at least five years of experience, we have one eye on the future.
 We realise that there are always experienced people retiring, and for the continuity of the industry, bright and dedicated people must follow.

 You don’t need to be a professional athlete to see this in play.
 As soon as we start to develop into young adults, we find that we are competing for love opportunities.
-At some point, we realise that even since early childhood we have been competing for attention itself!
+At some point, we realise that even since early childhood, we have been fighting for attention itself!
 (Or we certainly see this in others.)

 The biggest competitive game of all seems to be in the job market.
-This is because winners at work earn vastly more money, praise and respect.
-These crucial factors can literally make or break the other ones previously mentioned (love and attention.)
+That is because winners at work earn vastly more money, praise and respect.
+These crucial factors can make or break the other ones previously mentioned (love and attention.)